-How to use Regular expressions when building Destination URL or Custom event type goal
+How to use regular expressions when building destination URLs or custom event type goals

-Find out how to use regular expression to build destination URL or custom event conversion goals.
+Find out how to use regular expressions to build destination URLs or custom event conversion goals.

-When to use Regular expressions in Destination URL type goal: Bing Ads recommends that advertisers put one tag across their website and create multiple goals.
+When to use regular expressions in destination URL type goal: Bing Ads recommends that advertisers put one tag across their website and create multiple goals.
 In most cases, advertisers want to track user visits to certain pages as conversions (such as the order confirmation page or thank you page).
-These advertisers create Destination URL type goals in order to meet their needs.
-Destination URL type goal supports 4 types of conditions that advertisers can specify on the URL.
+These advertisers create destination URL type goals in order to meet their needs.
+Destination URL type goal supports four types of conditions that advertisers can specify on the URL.

-Equals To: In this case the input string must exactly match with the URL on which the UET event fired.
-However http(s) and www are ignored (rest of the string must match).
-For example, if the advertisers provides an input string of abc.com, and the URL is http://www.abc.com or https://www.abc.com, Bing ads will consider it as a match and vice versa will also be true.
+Equals To: In this case, the input string must exactly match with the URL on which the UET event fired.
+However, http(s) and www are ignored, as the rest of the string must match.
+For example, if the advertisers provide an input string of abc.com, and the URL is http://www.abc.com or https://www.abc.com, Bing Ads will consider it as a match and vice versa will also be true.

 Begins With: This matches identical characters starting from the beginning of the string up to and including the last character in the input string.
 However, http(s) and www are ignored (rest of the string must match).
 Use this option when your page URLs are generally unvarying but when they include additional parameters at the end that you want to exclude.
 For example, if you provide an input string of abc, and the URL is http://www.abc.com or https://www.abc.com, Bing Ads will consider it as a match and vice versa will also be true.